enriquedlh97/keyword_category_prediction_api/README.md

 $ python training_and_testing/bert_base_multilingual_cased/train.py --e=1
 ```
 When the script finishes executing, the results will be saved to the `assets/bert_final_training/{specified folder name}` folder,
-where the `{specified folder name}` will be the name passed as the `--n` argument or the current datetime in case nothing was
+where the `{specified folder name}` will be the name passed as the `--n` argument, or the current datetime in case nothing was
 specified.

 For example, for a particular datetime the directory and the model file name will look like this.